 Within two years the company developed a two-wheel and four wheel version of the machine with a variety of attachments.
 Today the Loadall range continues to be one of its most successful product lines.

 Bobcat is the transformational brand of Melroe Manufacturing Company.
 Edward Gideon Melroe founded the company in 1947 and in 1962 took on the design of the Melroe Bobcat skid steer.

 The skid steer gained such popularity that it eventually started doing business under its own name: Bobcat Company.

 Since then Bobcat has continued to deliver equipment innovation.
 It also started manufacturing telehandlers.

 The Bobcat VersaHANDLER is a popular telehandler that offers increased lift height, reach a capacity to increase the capacity of the machine.
 The company then went on to develop a selection of attachments for the VersaHANDLER.

 John L Grove founded JLG in 1969 and sold their very first boom lift in the 1970s.
 Since then JLG has expanded into scissor lifts, trailers and even telehandlers.
 They now have two varieties of telehandlers: the JLG High Capacity Telehandlers and the standard JLG Telehandler.

-Their standard telehandlers all feature a Tier 4 Final engine to make the machines more fuel efficient and better for the environment.
-They have life capacities ranging from 5,500 to 12,000 lbs and can reach heights up to 55 feet.
+Their standard telehandlers all feature a Tier 4 Final engine to make the machines more fuel-efficient and better for the environment.
+They have lift capacities ranging from 5,500 to 12,000 lbs and can reach heights up to 55 feet.
 JLG designs their telehandlers with ultra-strong booms which make them notorious to reach higher and further than any other brand.